Lemon Balm (Melissa officinalis)

 - Sweet Balm

-Lemon balm is primarily noted for its effects on the central nervous system.
-Research indicates:
+Lemon balm is predominantly recognized for its effects on the central nervous system.
+Research highlights include:

-- A small study showed reduced stress and agitation in patients with dementia and Alzheimer’s disease.
+- A small study showing reduced stress and agitation in patients with dementia and Alzheimer’s disease.

-- Lemon balm cream has effectively treated herpes virus lesions in several small placebo-controlled trials.
+- Successful application of lemon balm cream in treating herpes virus lesions across several trials.

-- Tincture: 2 to 3 mL thrice daily, equivalent to fluid extract or capsules.
+- Tincture: 2 to 3 mL, thrice daily, equivalent to extracts or capsules.

-For cold sores or herpes lesions, prepare a tea by steeping 2 to 4 teaspoons of crushed leaves in 1 cup of boiling water for 10 to 15 minutes.
-After cooling, apply with cotton balls to the sores throughout the day.
+For treating cold sores or herpes lesions, prepare tea by steeping 2 to 4 teaspoons of crushed leaves in 1 cup of boiling water for 10 to 15 minutes.
+After cooling, apply with cotton balls to affected areas throughout the day.

-Lemon balm can be used topically on cold sores by children with the same dosage as adults.
-Adjust the adult dosage based on the child’s weight for internal use.
-For example, a child weighing 50 lbs (20-25 kg) would receive approximately one-third of the adult dosage.
+Topical Use: Lemon balm can be used in children with the exact dosage as in adults, adjusted based on the child’s weight (e.g., a 50 lbs child would take about one-third of the adult dosage).

 Scientific Evidence

-Placebo-controlled trials have indicated symptomatic improvement for herpes virus lesions after applying a standardized lemon balm cream, used 2 to 4 times daily for 5 to 10 days.
+Trials have shown symptomatic improvement for herpes virus lesions when a standardized lemon balm cream is applied 2 to 4 times daily for 5 to 10 days.

 Side Effects and Cautions

-Currently, lemon balm has no well-documented side effects, and most clinical trials report no adverse reactions.
+Lemon balm is generally considered safe, with no well-documented side effects.
+Most clinical trials report no adverse reactions.